ckc2007/Password-Generator-App/README.md

 WHEN I answer the question by clicking on the prompt button ('ok' for yes, 'cancel' for no) THEN a confirmation alert is displayed and I am taken to the next question WHEN all questions are completed
-THEN a password in the form of a string is displayed in the text area
+THEN a password that meets my criteria is displayed in the form of a string in the text area.
 ```

 ## Deployed Page